glarizza/puppet-property_list_key/README.markdown

     Gems updated: CFPropertyList
 ```

-* Use Bundler and the provided Gemfile to `bundle install` your way to CFPropertyList
+* OR use Bundler and the provided Gemfile to `bundle install` your way to CFPropertyList

 ```
     └(~/src/puppet-property_list_key)▷ bundle install
 ```

-* Use `gem` to install the version of CFPropertyList you need
+* OR use `gem` to install the version of CFPropertyList you need

 ```
     └(~/src/puppet-property_list_key)▷sudo /usr/bin/gem install CFPropertyList -v 2.2.5